-Based on the predicted changes to the environment identified in section 6.2, the proponent is to assess the environmental effects of the project on the following valued components, as per Section 5 of CEAA 2012:
+Based on the predicted changes to the environment identified in section 6.2 (part 2), the proponent is to assess the environmental effects of the project on the following valued components, as per Section 5 of CEAA 2012:

-- 6.3.1 Fish and Fish Habitat - the identification of any potential harmful alteration, disruption or destruction of fish habitat, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface area (e.g. spawning grounds, fry-rearing areas, feeding), together with the relative importance of these habitats for fish in the area (rarity of habitat, availability of alternative habitat, etc.).
-The proponent must take into account the surface areas of the natural habits that are directly affected by dredging, digging or backfilling in the aquatic environment.
-In terms of area, this analysis must extend at least as far as the mouth of the Saint-Maurice River and the beaches of Île Saint-Quentin.
-The analysis must take into account the following elements: - the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential impacts on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - \checkmark any potential imbalances in the food web in relation to baseline. - the effects of changes to the aquatic environment on fish and their habitat, including; - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, included shellfish and forage fish and special-status species included on the federal and provincial lists; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barrier; - ✓ any modifications and use of habitats by federally or provincially fish species with a special status. - a discussion of how project construction timing correlates to key fisheries windows for freshwater and anadromous species, and any potential impacts resulting from overlapping periods; - a discussion of how vibration caused by blasting or in-stream work, including work that generates high noise levels (e.g. pile driving), may affect fish behaviour, such as spawning, rearing or migrations.
+6.3.1 Fish and Fish Habitat

+- the identification of any potential harmful alteration, disruption or destruction of fish habitat, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface area (for example, spawning grounds, fry-rearing areas, feeding areas), together with the relative importance of these habitats for fish in the area (rarity of habitat, availability of alternative habitat, etc.).
+The proponent shall calculate, in particular, the area of encroachment in the water environment below the natural high water mark; - the proponent must take into account the surface areas of the natural habitats that are directly affected by dredging, digging or backfilling in the aquatic environment. - the analysis must take into account the following elements: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (for example, modification of substrates, dynamic unbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (for example, reproduction, fry-rearing, movements);

+- ✓ potential impacts on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - \checkmark any potential unbalances in the food web in relation to baseline conditions. - the effects of changes to the aquatic environment on fish and fish habitat, including; - ✓ the anticipated changes in the composition and characteristics of the populations of the various fish species, including shellfish and forage fish and special-status species included on the federal and provincial lists; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barrier); - ✓ any decrease in fish populations resulting from potential overfishing due to better access to the project area; - ✓ any modifications and use of habitats, critical habitats, and residence by federally or provincially fish species with a special status. - a discussion of how project construction timing correlates to key fisheries windows for freshwater and anadromous species, and any potential impacts resulting from overlapping periods; - a discussion of how vibration and sound level caused by blasting or in-stream work, including work that generates high noise levels (for example, sheet piles driving), may affect fish behaviour, such as spawning, rearing or migrations.